Molten Cloud platform delivery guide

 Go Live & Ongoing Feed Updates

-Content goes live on Roku Channel.
-Subsequently, metadata changes, new titles, and expiring windows are managed by updating the hosted feed — Roku re-ingests on a scheduled crawl cycle without requiring manual re-delivery.
+Content goes live on The Roku Channel.
+Subsequently, metadata changes, new titles, and expiring windows are managed by updating the aggregator's MRSS/JSON feed; Roku re-ingests on the aggregator's feed cycle without requiring manual re-delivery.

 PitfallsCommon Mistakes When Delivering to Roku Channel